cunning-weasel/cunning-weasel-GitHub-Page/blog/2024/Mar/Combat.md

 I used to think that rugby players, Nfl, Nhl - I thought these were tough sports.
 And while they are a tough (wom)mans contact sport, it's still one that you *play*.

 As a fighter myself, I can guarantee you - you *don't play* fighting.
 Give it a try.
-And if you fancy getting beat-up by a nerd - give me a shout! ;)
+The best part about it?
+Getting through a grueling bjj/ boxing session will most likely be the most difficult thing you've done all day.